 Avoid carbon monoxide poisoning

-For many people, holidays mean boating, cosy holiday cabins, barbecues, camping trips in a tent and perhaps a bit of DIY too.
-Unfortunately, many people suffer carbon monoxide poisoning due to their lack of awareness of the correct and safe use of equipment such as generators, gas-powered appliances and barbecues.
-Carbon monoxide poisoning can lead to severe symptoms and even death.
-These are poisoning cases which could have been avoided.
+According to the Norwegian Poison Information Centre (Giftinformasjonen), many people suffer carbon monoxide poisoning due to their lack of awareness of the correct and safe use of equipment such as generators, gas-powered appliances and barbecues.
+This can lead to severe symptoms and even death.

 If you are a healthcare professional and would like more detailed information on carbon monoxide, see our treatment recommendations in the Health Library (in Norwegian).

 Confined and poorly ventilated rooms can become a death trap